bazurbat/jagen/doc/Rules.md

 - **install.prefix** (`pkg_install_prefix`) — Install prefix.

 - **install.root** (`pkg_install_root`) — Install root.

-- **install.sysroot** — Sets the value of the `--sysroot` argument added to the generated toolchain wrappers.
-Applicable only to the packages with install type 'toolchain'.
-Some pre-built vendor toolchains have it hardcoded to something strange and require passing the argument explicitly on the compiler command line.

 - **install.type** (`pkg_install_type`) — Specifies the installation type of
   the package.
 If not set defaults to the value of `build.type`.
 An additional